daattali/beautiful-jekyll/programming.md

 ---
 layout: page
 title: Programming
-subtitle: Things to do at Virtual Fur Squared
+subtitle: Things to do at Fur Squared
 ---

 &nbsp;